pmh-3/Embedded-RISC-Programming/README.md

-# MotorDeviceDriver
+# MotorDriver
-Device driver for RISC controlled robot.
-Uses input from tachometer to regularly update speed.
-Motors speed controlled with good ol' PWM.
+Program uses input from tachometer to regularly update speed of robot.
+Motor speed controlled usign a device driver for RISC controlled robot.